Last Updated on January 18, 2025

 Religious Significance

-Just like the other rivers in India Yamuna river also holds a great deal of religious and sacred significance in the lives of the Indian population here.
-The river is named after the sister of Yama i.e. Yami who also happens to be the daughter of Surya.
-She is worshipped everywhere it goes.
-The river is also connected to the religious beliefs about lord Krishna.
-As per the various religious Hindu texts, especially the Purans, has mentioned this river.
-It is said that when lord Krishna was being taken across the Yamuna river after his birth, Yamuna parted river into two parts so as to make way for Vasudeva carrying Krishna’s basket.
-Since then Krishna had spent his childhood and adolescent years by the river, before finally meeting her in the forest when he had gone to meet the Pandav brothers.
+Just like other rivers in India, the Yamuna river holds a great deal of religious and sacred significance in the lives of the Indian population.
+The river is named after the sister of Yama, i.e., Yami, who also happens to be the daughter of Surya.
+She is worshipped everywhere the river flows.
+The river is also connected to the religious beliefs about Lord Krishna.
+As per the various Hindu texts, especially the Puranas, this river is mentioned.
+It is said that when Lord Krishna was being taken across the Yamuna river after his birth, the river parted into two to make way for Vasudeva carrying Krishna’s basket.
+Since then, Krishna spent his childhood and adolescent years by the river, before finally meeting her in the forest when he went to meet the Pandav brothers.

 Places to Visit Around Yamuna River

-- Yamunotri – The temple of Yamunotri and the starting point of the holy char dham yatra, this tall temple marks the origin point of the holy river of Yamuna from the cascading waterfalls that surround all the region.
+- Yamunotri: The temple of Yamunotri is the starting point of the holy Char Dham Yatra.
+This tall temple marks the origin point of the holy Yamuna River, with cascading waterfalls surrounding the region.
 Goddess Yamuna is worshipped here in the form of a glistening black idol.
-People walk for 7 kms of a narrow lane hanging by the mountain which allows you to have an exhilarating journey to the temple.
+People walk for 7 km on a narrow lane hanging by the mountain, making the journey to the temple an exhilarating experience.

-- Vrindavan – This is one of the holiest towns in Uttar Pradesh which is visited by the devotees of Krishna from all over the world.
-The significance of this place is due to the fact that Krishna ji had spent his childhood here and there are several temples dedicated to him.
-Along with this Radha also plays in important role here and several temples are also dedicated to her.
-Prem mandir is a landmark temple here.
+- Vrindavan: This is one of the holiest towns in Uttar Pradesh, visited by devotees of Krishna from all over the world.
+The significance of this place is due to the fact that Krishna spent his childhood here, and there are several temples dedicated to him.
+Along with this, Radha also plays an important role here, and several temples are dedicated to her.
+Prem Mandir is a landmark temple here.

-- Mathura – The sacred city of Uttar Pradesh is famous for being the sri Krishna janmabhoomi or the birth place of lord Krishna.
+- Mathura: The sacred city of Uttar Pradesh is famous for being the Sri Krishna Janmabhoomi, the birthplace of Lord Krishna.
 The Yamuna river flowing through it is adorned with 25 ghats.
-The spiritual aura here is impeccable and the ambience is doused with an incredible sense of devotion.
-You can take a dip in the river water here which will free you from the fear of death.
+The spiritual aura here is impeccable, and the atmosphere is filled with an incredible sense of devotion.
+You can take a dip in the river water here, which is believed to free you from the fear of death.

-- Triveni Sangam, Allahabad – this is probably one of the holiest confluences in India and the site of the Mahakumbh Mela of India.
-This place is the point where the holy rivers of Ganga, Yamuna and the mythical river of Saraswati.
+- Triveni Sangam, Allahabad: This is probably one of the holiest confluences in India and the site of the Mahakumbh Mela.
+This place is where the holy rivers of Ganga, Yamuna, and the mythical river Saraswati meet.
 Taking a dip in the holy water here is considered to free you from the karmic cycle of birth and rebirth.

 Yamuna Pollution

-Rivers in India are considered to be extremely sacred and is treated with great respect anywhere it goes through.
-Once the river boasted of its clear blue water but now it has turned into one of the most polluted rivers in India, especially around the capital – New Delhi.
-The pollution has been pinned to the 58% of the waste which is dumped into this river.
-Everyday this pollutant count has increased at an alarming rate.
+Rivers in India are considered to be extremely sacred and are treated with great respect wherever they flow.
+Once the river boasted of its clear blue water, but now it has turned into one of the most polluted rivers in India, especially around the capital – New Delhi.
+The pollution has been attributed to 58% of the waste being dumped into this river.
+Every day, this pollutant count increases at an alarming rate.
 The worst part?
-70% of the Delhi population drinks the water treated from Yamuna.
-To add on to the problems, 15 out of 32 sewage treatment plants are working below their full capacity.
-This is only helping in increasing the river pollution.
+70% of the Delhi population drinks water treated from the Yamuna.
+To add to the problems, 15 out of 32 sewage treatment plants are working below their full capacity.
+This is only helping increase the river’s pollution.
 A serious step in conservation needs to be taken immediately in order to maintain the sanctity and respect the historical significance of this river.

 There should also be programme like yamuna cleaning act and the river yamuna is a very religious river and people are dumping garbage in it.